-Because the demands of our jobs and personal lives are making our schedules more packed and hectic, we mostly end up having little to no time for exercise and physical activities.
+Because the demands of our jobs and personal lives are making our schedules more packed and hectic, we mostly end up having little to no time for exercises and physical activities.
 While the lack of exercise does not always project its effects visibly on the human body, we still should not ignore the fact that it affects our overall health negatively.
 Sitting on a desk for 8 hours or more contributes a lot to the way you gain weight and your body deteriorates.
 Without physical activity, your muscles weaken and you become more vulnerable to illnesses too.

 To help avoid the health risks that the lack of physical activity brings, we have gone all over the internet to find the best and simplest exercises that anyone can perform while sitting on their desks.
-These exercises do not require much effort and would not give you that stunning beach body, but they can definitely help make sure you are a step closer to a healthier lifestyle with physical activity even without taking time away from your job.
+These exercises do not require much effort and would not give you that stunning beach bod, but they can definitely help make sure you are a step closer to a healthier lifestyle with physical activity even without taking time away from your job.

 Cardio exercises help increase the strength of your heart and lungs.
 It is also proven to be one of the fastest and easiest ways to burn calories and lose weight.
 While most cardio activities involve a lot of effort like running, jogging, swimming, and biking, we have to remember that cardio is not limited to only these activities.

 Some simple cardio that you can perform at work without taking much time off are actually normal activities you may already have been doing before.

 Taking the stairs instead of waiting for the elevators, getting up from your seat and stretching your legs, walking or jogging in place, and wandering around your office are some examples of easy cardio you can do while at work.
 They do not only help you get more physical activity, but they also allow you a few minutes away from the radiation of your computer and help stimulate your brain to function more efficiently.